benmvp/slides/2018/reactathon/why-react.md

 (This afternoon @ 2:55p!)

 NOTES:
-- So Harry, a recovering iOS Devleoper, will really clue us in on how React Native works
+- So Harry is a recovering iOS Devleoper
+- And this afternoon he's gonna tell us about how awesome React Native is
+- I actually don't know if that's true or not
+- But I've seen how some of our iOS developers build UIs in Swtift and I know React is better at that
 - Being an iOS developer, he'll really be able to give us a solid comparison

 =====